-Both programs are based on the same ideas and principles.
-They have the same structure, work in the interactive mode, and include the similar calculation and service procedures united by the system of hierarchical menus.
-All data of the programs are defined by the window interface, the output is realized in the graphic form.
-The programs are supplied by the help information.
+The program works in the interactive mode and includes the calculation and service procedures united by the system of hierarchical menus.
+All data of the program are defined by the window interface, the output is realized in the graphic form.
+The program is supplied by the help information.

-The programs are DOS applications, the programming language is Borland Pascal 7.0.
-IBM PC compatible with EGA/VGA monitor and not less than 8M (12M) of free memory are required for the successful work of program EARTH (EARTH-3).
+Program EARTH is a DOS application, the programming language is Borland Pascal 7.0.
+IBM PC compatible with EGA/VGA monitor and not less than 8M of free memory are required for the successful work of program EARTH.
 The following files should be placed in the same directory:

-earth.exe - program EARTH; earth-3.exe - program EARTH-3; rtm.exe, dpmi16bi.ovl - RTM loader and overlay file; egavga.bgi - device driver file; litt.chr, tscr.chr - font files; glo.pcx, glo-3.pcx, map.pcx - files with graphic pictures.
+''' earth.exe - program EARTH;

+rtm.exe, dpmi16bi.ovl - RTM loader and overlay file;

+egavga.bgi - device driver file;

+litt.chr, tscr.chr - font files;

+glo.pcx, map.pcx - files with graphic pictures. '''